BDC Hamburger Icon

 Implementation and Onboarding

-Merchant One has a high approval rating and we appreciate that it serves many businesses.
-For example, if you need a credit card processor for a high-risk industry or have a low credit score, Merchant One may still work with you.
-Unlike many other credit card processors, Merchant One does not have a list of business types it will automatically reject.
+Merchant One has a high approval rating and serves many businesses, including those with low credit card scores and organizations in high-risk industries.
 According to the company, any legitimate business can be approved, and Merchant One states on its website that it has a 98 percent approval rate.

-We like that Merchant One’s application and approval process is quick and easy for business owners.
+The application and approval process is quick and easy.
 You complete the initial application online and then speak on the phone with a representative to discuss your business and specific credit card processing needs.
-In most cases, merchants can start taking payments on the same day.
+Merchants can start taking payments on the same day in most cases.

 If you buy a Clover POS system from Merchant One, the company will help you set it up, offer training and provide in-house support.